3dpose/3D-Multi-Person-Pose/README.md

 | Camera-centric (absolute 3D pose) | [Cheng et al., AAAI'21](https://arxiv.org/pdf/2012.11806v3.pdf) | 87.5 | 45.7 |
 | Camera-centric (absolute 3D pose) | [Our method](https://arxiv.org/pdf/2104.01797v2.pdf) | **89.6** | **48.0** |

+#### Run evaluation on MuPoTS dataset with estimated 2D joints as input

 We split the whole pipeline into several separate steps to make it more clear for the users.